Emily-Hershey/Research-Study-Assistant/README.md

       <li>Run the Frontend</li>
       <pre><code>npm start</code></pre>
       <li>Open "http://localhost:3000/" in your browser.</li></ol>
-<p>Everything should run smoothly from here.
-If not, check that all dependencies are installed and updated.</p>
+  <h3>Everything should run smoothly from here.
+If not, check that all dependencies are installed and updated.</h3>